dipaish/OS22/docs/dockerimages.md

 Previously, we utilized **images** from the **registry (Dockerhub)** and instructed the Docker client to run a container based on that **image**.
 In this section, we will learn to create custom Docker images using Dockerfile.

+### What is an image?
-***Docker images are like blueprints that contain the application code, runtime environment, libraries, dependencies, and other configuration required to run an application.
+***Docker images*** are like blueprints that contain the application code, runtime environment, libraries, dependencies, and other configuration required to run an application.
 They are essential for containerization.
-DOcker images are lightweight, portable, and allow for consistent deployments across different environments.***
+DOcker images are lightweight, portable, and allow for consistent deployments across different environments.

-***To build your own image***, you will need to write a file called **Dockerfile.** A **Dockerfile** is a simple text file that contains a set of instructions for building a Docker image.
-It includes step by step instructions on how an image should be built.
-It defines the **base image** to start from, the application code to include,the dependencies to install and the configuration settings required for the image.

-**Let's begin by listing the local images available on the device.**
+ **Let's begin by listing the local images available on the device and understand important concepts about images.**
 ```bash
 $ docker images
 ```